gastonstat/packyourcode/packyourcode.utf8.md

 - Install Package
 - Check Package

 You can use functions from `"devtools"` to individually perform each of the actions previously listed.
-The following table shows such functions:
+The following table shows such functions.

 | Action               | Function      |
 |:---------------------|:--------------|